Freddy Horion: Escape King

+Release

-On 9 May 2023, the European Court of Human Rights ruled that Belgium violated Horion's rights due to the fact that he has "no realistic prospect of release" (a violation of article 3 of the European Convention on Human Rights) after being repeatedly denied parole.
+On 9 May 2023, the European Court of Human Rights ruled that the Belgian government violated Horion's rights due to the fact that he had "no realistic prospect of release" (a violation of article 3 of the European Convention on Human Rights) after being repeatedly denied parole.

-On the 2nd of May 2025, VRT reported that Horion has applied for euthanasia.
-His lawyer states as the reason unbearable psychological suffering, brought about by his imprisonment and repeated parole denials.
-He has requested multiple times to be transferred to a forensic psychiatric centre, but these requests have always been denied.
+On the 2nd of May 2025, VRT reported that Horion had applied for euthanasia.
+His lawyer stated unbearable psychological suffering as the reason, brought about by his imprisonment and repeated parole denials, given that he had requested multiple times to be transferred to a forensic psychiatric care centre but had always been denied.

+In May 2026, the Ghent Sentence Enforcement Court (Dutch: Strafuitvoeringsrechtbank) decided that Horion could leave prison after 47 years of imprisonment and would be placed in a forensic care center (Dutch: forensisch zorgcentrum), where he must strictly follow a dedicated psychiatric treatment program.